1disk/edp445/README.md

 If you want to contribute for a new reply in 'detections' folder, it is recommended to do it by joining our [Matrix room](https://matrix.to/#/#1disk-support:vern.cc)

 We hosted this bot on [replit](https://replit.com/@1disk/edp445).
 Fork it if you want to.

+Copyright © 2022 by 1disk, all rights reserved.